agentmorris/MegaDetector/megadetector.md

 Conservation biologists invest a huge amount of time reviewing camera trap images, and much of that time is spent reviewing images they aren't interested in.
 This primarily includes empty images, but for many projects, images of people and vehicles are also "noise", or at least need to be handled separately from animals.

-*AI can accelerate this process, letting biologists spend their time on the images that matter.*
+*AI can accelerate this process, letting biologists spend more time on science, and less time clicking through images.*

 To this end, this page hosts a model we've trained - called "MegaDetector" - to detect animals, people, and vehicles in camera trap images.
 It does not identify animals to the species level, it just finds them.